Wealthronic · Independent personal-finance journalism

 Above: Median unemployment-spell length, 2005–2025, drawn from BLS data.

-That story is not unusual.
 The phrase "three to six months of expenses" has been the default emergency-fund advice for at least three decades.
 It was probably good advice in 1995, when the median spell of unemployment was around two months.
 It is increasingly suspect in 2026, when the same figure has roughly doubled for white-collar workers and is even longer in sectors going through structural change.

 Where the "three to six months" number came from